openSUSE/news-o-o/_posts/2010-09-15-osc2010-sneak-peaks-vincent-untz-explaining-gnome-3.markdown

 Yes and no. The people doing this integration are still people working on distributions, however, the upstream projects where this integration is needed have matured enough so that the integration can happen directly upstream.
 In the past, it had to be done, and then pushed upstream.
 This is what has changed from this regard.

-**So basically free software grew up ;)Â  How many distributions do you think we will have 2020?
+**So basically free software grew up ;)  How many distributions do you think we will have 2020?
 Less or more?**

 We'll always have many distributions because people like to be able to build their whole system.
 But I think we'll only keep 3 "main" distributions (or even less).
 So less main distributions, but else, as many distributions as we have today.

 **Okay one last, very important, question.
-Will you give LuboÅ¡ a chance to get even for his epic loss at the ice cream eating contest during the boosters kick-off?Â At the conference party maybe?
+Will you give Luboš a chance to get even for his epic loss at the ice cream eating contest during the boosters kick-off?
+At the conference party maybe?
 I bring the ice cream!**

 He'll surely have a chance to try.
 But no chance to win, I'm afraid :-) He's a good challenger, though.
 With more training...

 **Let's see if he can beat your famous _melting claw_ technique!
 And with that: thanks for your time Vincent, we're all looking forward to your talk's at the conference!**

 You're welcome.
-See you all in NÃ¼rnberg!
+See you all in Nürnberg!